 In this regard, the court states that there is also no legitimate interest within the meaning of Art.
 6 I lit. f DSGVO.
 If the interests of the plaintiff and the defendant are weighed, the spying on the plaintiff was not necessary in the first place.
 The less invasive alternative would have been to request the plaintiff to submit a police clearance certificate.

-In addition, the court states that the spying by the private investigator "also [violates] Article 10 of the GDPR, which in principle only permits the processing of personal data concerning criminal convictions and criminal offenses or related security measures under official supervision".
-This view is definitely criticized, as it would also generally prohibit the employer from requesting certificates of good conduct from employees.
+Furthermore, the court states that the spying by the private investigator "also violates Art.
+10 GDPR, which prohibits the processing of personal data. personal data on criminal convictions and offenses or related security measures only permitted under official supervision".
+This view has been criticized, as it would also generally prohibit employers from requesting certificates of good conduct from employees.

 Compensation for damages according to Art.
 82 DSGVO